Can

 I use any brand of smoke fluid in my smoke machine?

-Our job would be so much easier if the answer was 'yes', but the
+Our job would certainly be easier if the answer was 'yes', but alas

 Smoke generators are designed around a specific mixture